craig-davis/craig-davis.github.io/_posts/2019-07-16-KLX250S-Performance-Mods-and-Basic-Upgrades.markdown

 The bike can be lowered a couple inches if you need to, but I can't imagine wanting it any shorter.

+One quirk - I never solved a hard starting problem if the bike had been sitting.
+If I knew it was going to be stored for more than about 4-5 days I always made sure I ran the carb dry.
+When I was close to home, I'd turn off the fuel petcock and drive home, then let it idle in my driveway until it died.
+I would then open the choke and crank it and let it finally die one last time and then store it.
+I never had any troubles starting after doing this.
+Not sure exactly what was going on.

 ## Epilogue

 My beloved KLX was stolen, and I later replaced it with my WR250r.
+I searched Craigslist for years for that bike - it never turned up.

 {% include disclosure.html %}